yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 To address this issue, Mobile Edge Computing is proposed, allowing vehicles to offload tasks to MEC servers for execution.
 An MEC system in a urban setting is shown as follows:

-•Vehicles assess their channel connection status to determine the task offloading point and send task requests to the edge servers.
+-Vehicles assess their channel connection status to determine the task offloading point and send task requests to the edge servers.
-•The servers return a quotation to the vehicles based on their status and task characteristics.
+-The servers return a quotation to the vehicles based on their status and task characteristics.
-•Upon receiving all quotations, the vehicles make task offload-ing decisions according to their budget.
+-Upon receiving all quotations, the vehicles make task offload-ing decisions according to their budget.

 In vehicle task scheduling, there are many challenges, such as dynamics, network instability, and heterogeneous resource constraints.
 A more comprehensive and flexible task scheduling method is needed.